Plan your road trip Bangalore to Goa!

 For fine dining and luxurious stays try White resort and Goa Cottages.

-Baga continues to rule night life and activities and is considered one of the most busiest and happening place in Goa.
+Baga continues to rule the night life and activities and is considered one of the busiest and happening place in Goa.

 Try activities like parasailing and banana boat ride, they are fun.
-A must try eat out place is Brittos, quiet famous for Goan authentic sea food.
+A must try eating out place is Brittos, quiet famous for Goan authentic seafood.

-Some of the best 5star properties and private beaches are located in central belt of Goa.
-They are closer to airport and beaches like Cavelessium, Benelium, Majorda, Varca, Colva or Utorda are perfect choice if you want to experience fine dining, classy cabanas and spas.
+Some of the best 5 star properties and private beaches are located in the central belt of Goa.
+They are closer to airport and beaches like Cavelessium, Benelium, Majorda, Varca, Colva and Utorda are the perfect choice if you want to experience fine dining, classy cabanas, and spas.
 Go luxury, get pampered!

 When in Goa be a Goan.
-No matter which side of Goa you choose there is something definately waiting to be explored.
+No matter which side of Goa you choose there is something definitely waiting to be explored.
 Feel free to risk and explore these territories.
-Get blown away with breathtaking beaches, shacks, culture, cuisine, flea markets, spa and yoga.
-Simply stroll by the beach, bask in the sun or buzz around shack.
-Whatever you choose to do take your time to unwind from the daily chores of life.
-Indulge yourself with this much needed happy goan therapy.
+Get blown away with breathtaking beaches, shacks, culture, cuisine, flea markets, spa, and yoga.
+Simply stroll by the beach, bask in the sun or buzz around the shack.
+Whatever you choose to do, take your time to unwind from the daily chores of life.
+Indulge yourself with this much- needed happy Goan therapy.
 Namaste Goa!